All about P – Enabling people to fully participate in Court of Protection proceedings

 See further the excellent and detailed report ‘The Participation of P in Welfare Cases in the Court of Protection’ by Lucy Series, Phil Fennell, and Julie Doughty for more information.

-Ben McCormack is a barrister at Garden Court North Chamber and is an experienced practitioner who regularly acts for individuals in hearings before the CoP.
+Ben McCormack is a barrister at Garden Court North Chambers and is an experienced practitioner who regularly acts for individuals in hearings before the CoP.